jlangch/venice/doc/readme/ipc.md

   (ipc/store-authenticator ac (io/file "./ipc.cred")))
 ```

-Load the authenticator from a file
+Load the authenticator from a file:

 ```clojure
 (do